-The purpose of the Traditional Healing Program is to assist in the referral of clients to seek Traditional Healers while providing Aboriginal clientele with access to a full range of Traditional Healing practices.
+The purpose of the Traditional Healing Program is to assist in the referral of clients to seek Traditional Healers while providing Indigenous clientele with access to a full range of Traditional Healing practices.

 The duties and responsibilities of the program include:

 - Arranging and coordinating referrals for clients to Traditional Healers.

 - Maintain a file of local area Elders, Healers, and Resource people to make referrals to.

 - Assist clients and staff in learning the traditional methods of approaching Healers/Elders.

 - Be aware and respect individual cultural and or religious beliefs.